cosmos/ibc-rs/docs/docs/learn/01-intro/00-intro.md

 * [**Integration**](./../../developers/integration/overview) - Learn how to
   integrate IBC module and relayer into your blockchain.

-## Explore the Stack
+## Related Projects

-Check out the docs of projects relate to the IBC-rs stack:
+Check out the docs of projects relate to the IBC-rs:

 * [**CometBFT**](https://docs.cometbft.com) - The leading BFT engine for
   building blockchains, powering Cosmos SDK.